 This section describes how to connect the DGS-1210 Series Switch to ground.
-The following procedures must be done before powering the switch.
+You must complete this procedure before powering your switch.

 Required Tools and Equipment

 - Ground screws (included in the accessory kit): One M4 x 6 mm (metric) pan-head screw. - Ground cable (not included in the accessory kit): The grounding cable should be sized according to local and national installation requirements.
 Depending on the power supply and system, a 12 to 6 AWG copper conductor is required for U.S installation.
 Commercially available 6 AWG wire is recommended.
 The length of the cable depends on the proximity of the switch to proper grounding facilities. - A screwdriver (not included in the accessory kit)